sourmash-bio/sourmash/doc/tutorials.md

 Use case: how much of the read content is contained in the reference genome?

-Fingerprint an E. coli genome:
+Build a signature for an E. coli genome:

 ```
 sourmash compute --scaled 10000 -k 31 ~/data/ecoliMG1655.fa.gz -o ecoli-genome.sig